 At certain times in your life, you may face health issues that require the type of attention and treatment that only a specialist doctor can provide.
 In these cases, you’ll be referred to one usually by your GP or another medical professional.

 Sometimes you may claim a portion of these costs under Medicare.
-At other times, under particular conditions, your health fund may cover these costs.
+At other times, under particular conditions, your health fund may assist with these costs.

-In order for your specialist doctors’ fees to to be covered, your consultation or treatment must take place after you’ve been admitted to hospital as an in-patient.
+In order for your specialist doctors’ fees to be covered, your consultation or treatment must take place while you are admitted in hospital as an in-patient.

 If you’re seeing a specialist doctor without being admitted to hospital (as an outpatient or just for an appointment), your health fund will not pay a benefit towards the cost, even if you see them in their rooms within the hospital.
 This includes obstetrician and gynaecologist consultations prior to giving birth.
 The good news is in most cases you can still claim a portion of these costs through Medicare.

 To have your health fund assist towards your specialist doctors’ fees during your admission to hospital, you must be admitted to an agreement private hospital.
-That is, one that has an agreement with your health fund to eliminate or reduce out-of-pocket costs.
+That is one that has an agreement with your specific health fund to eliminate or reduce out-of-pocket costs.

-If you see a specialist doctor after being admitted into hospital, the treatment you’re receiving must be covered under your hospital cover in order for your health fund to pay their fees.
+If you see a specialist doctor while you’re admitted in hospital, the treatment you’re receiving must be included on your hospital cover in order for your health fund to pay their fees.

 Not all health insurance policies cover all procedures, so make sure you know what features you’re covered for and what procedures are services are excluded.

-Be sure to read the policy description carefully and fully understand what you’re covered for before seeking treatment with a specialist.
+Be sure to read the policy brochure carefully and fully understand what you are and aren’t covered for before seeking treatment with a specialist.